01 of 05

 Not all types of green algae are detrimental to your aquarium.
-Many aquarists cultivate some forms of the Caulerpa type macroalgae in their tanks or refugiums to reduce nitrates, phosphates, and other toxins and as a food source for Tangs.
+Many aquarists cultivate some species of the Caulerpa macroalgae in their aquarium or refugium to reduce nitrate, phosphate, and other toxins and as a food source for Tangs.

-It is the nuisance type of green algae (microalgae) which can overgrow an aquarium that people find difficult to deal with.
+It is the nuisance type of green algae (microalgae) that can overgrow an aquarium that people find difficult to remove.
 Being able to identify these algae early on is very helpful in eradicating them from your tank.

 04 of 05